hrishikeshpaul/scrapbook/README.md

 $ ./deploy.sh
 ```

-- The production version is currently deployed at http://scrapbook.rocks/
+- The production version is currently deployed at https://sb-ui-hrishikeshpaul.cloud.okteto.net/
-- The staging version is currently deployed at http://staging.scrapbook.rocks/
+- [deprecated] The staging version is currently deployed at http://staging.scrapbook.rocks/
-- Jenkins is currently deployed at http://149.165.171.239:8080/
+- [deprecated] Jenkins is currently deployed at http://149.165.171.239:8080/
-- Redis instance is deployed at http://149.165.157.223:6379/
+- [deprecated] Redis instance is deployed at http://149.165.157.223:6379/
-- MongoDB instance is deployed at http://149.165.172.158:27017/
+- [deprecated] MongoDB instance is deployed at http://149.165.172.158:27017/

 #### Trigger a Production build